popcorneatr/MyLibrary/README.md

-To start the project Download the respective file and type npm run devstart
+To start the project Download the respective file and type npm run devStart